lgatto/discover-combine-data-software/IntentToSubmit.md

 interpret them.
 Each of these pillars of modern scientific activities are generally developed and maintained independently.
-On one hand, a typical data pipeline starts with a data producer submitting these annotated data to an official repository that, after some basic curation, serves it to the wider community.
+On one hand, a typical data pipeline starts with a data producer submitting these annotated artefacts to an official repository that, after some basic curation, serves them to the wider community.
 This flow is unidirectional and restricted to published (or soon to be published) data and, once part of the official repository, becomes inert (updates and further annotations are very rare) and, most often, dormant.
 On